 This makes the lifetime of a tool longer while maintaining a good cutting quality.

-Slab mills are not that common with modern machining centres.
+Slab mills are not that common with modern CNC machining centres.
 Rather, they are still used with manual milling machines to quickly machine large surfaces.
 That is also why slab milling is often called surface milling.

 The slab itself spins in a horizontal position between the spindle and the support.